 Excerpted from Blue Ridge Music Trails of North Carolina by Fred Fussell with Steve Kruger.

-Learn more about the JAM programs and TAPS programs (Traditional Arts Programs for Students) in the Western North Carolina region:
+Learn more about local JAM programs and TAPS programs in Western North Carolina: